bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 Above, I have created a utility function `playArea` that allows us to see the visual output of function that returns React SVG elements.

-You can use the following commented out `drawWalls` expressions to verify how our `drawWalls` function is working.
+You can paste in the following commented out `drawWalls` expressions to help verify how our `drawWalls` function is working.

 {% highlight javascript %}
 //Yome.playArea(Yome.drawWalls({sides: [1,2,3,4,5,6]}))